JS-RML/Learning-to-Grasp-by-Digging/README.md

     python test_in_sim.py

 ### 4.2 Test in real with UR10 and Robotiq140 gripper
-Here we provide an example script to test our method in a real robot.
+Here we provide the script to test our method in a real robot.
 The saved models will download automatically.

     cd real
     python test_in_real.py